PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Resume with the next non-store late orchestration audit; do not create, update, or reopen a pull request.

+## Terminal affine/QKV/layout-shape implementation checkpoint

+`passes/terminal_affine_qkv_layout_shape_orchestration.py` now implements the characterized two-child boundary.
+The exact shared context is passed to both children, the unchanged layout-Transpose option is passed only to terminal QKV/activation/layout/shape, and both complete nested results are returned in fixed order with their raw identities preserved.

+The lowerer retains one observation-only `_terminal_affine_qkv_layout_shape_results` value in place of the two child locals.
+The optional late-binary-layout reconciliation branch remains the predecessor; terminal Expand/Squeeze reconciliation and the progress callback remain successors outside the owner.
+Child owners, wrappers, callbacks, guards, graph behavior, public behavior, and TensorFlow isolation remain unchanged.
+The characterized unconsumed-result inventory is now 55, and the phase store remains exactly 128 IDs and 128 owners.

+Sequential validation passed: focused 5, expanded affected 1143, terminal-layout/efficiency 92, core 55, result contracts 196, phase store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff, bytecode
+compilation, and whitespace checks pass.
+Runtime injection covers both layout policies and proves order, context identity, option forwarding, complete nested schemas, and raw-result identity.
+No production test or known issue is failing, and no real-model conversion was repeated for this ownership-only extraction.

+At resume, rerun the read-only inventory of the 55 remaining characterized unconsumed lowerer results and select the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners.
+Characterize it before production changes, keep all tests sequential under `uv`, and commit/push only at complete checkpoints.
+Do not create, update, or reopen a pull request.

 ## Late attention-layout composite characterization

 The next selected unit owns the adjacent late QKV reshape, attention-Gather